ahmedyasser7/ahmedyassertaha-portfolio/README.md

 # Ahmed Yasser Taha's Portfolio

-A modern, responsive portfolio website showcasing my work as a Full Stack Developer and Data Scientist.
+A modern, responsive portfolio website showcasing my work as a Back-end Developer and Data Scientist.

 ## Features